tsikot39/pet-care-platform/README.md

 - **Color-coded status indicators** for bookings
 - **Improved form validation** with real-time error messages
 - **Professional layout** with hover effects and shadows
+- **Custom favicon** with pet-themed paw print design for brand recognition

 ## 🛠️ Technologies Used